zhaoyanz405/free-chatting/DESIGN.md

 # Command Line Interface
 To suppport use this chat tool in shell environment, a well-designed command line interface is required.
-A prelimatery design will be documented in here.
+A preliminary design will be documented in here.

 ## Startup